 The study of Japanese enhances the student's understanding of modern Japanese culture, but also fosters a deeper understanding of his or her of own language and culture.
 This understanding, respect and love for one's native culture and Japanese culture as separate and equal entities provides the foundation for true communication and understanding, which in turn create the only possible foundation for international and global peace.

 If you have previously studied Japanese elsewhere you are required to take a placement

 test.
 Contact the Department of Languages to arrange the test.
 The Coordinator of

 the Japanese Program will assess your level and assign you to the most appropriate

 class.
 If you register for a course without taking a placement test and your knowledge

 of the Japanese language is determined by the instructor to be inappropriate for the

 class you have chosen, you may be asked to transfer to a more suitable course.

-The Japanese majors are strongly recommended to study in Hokkaido University of Education (HUE) in Hokkaido, Japan.
-Students who have successfully completed three years of Japanese are encouraged to apply.
-Study abroad requires good planning, and it is very important to meet with your advisor early on in your study at UAA.The Monty Dickson Center
+The Japanese program has two student exchange programs with our partner universities in Japan: Hokkaido University of Education (HUE) and Iwate University.
+Japanese majors are strongly recommended to study in Japan, and students who have successfully completed three years of Japanese are encouraged to apply.
+Study abroad requires good planning, and it is important to meet with your Japanese Language Advisor early on your study at UAA.The Monty Dickson Center